Blog › Methodology

 What out-of-sample testing actually means

-Before I start developing any strategy, I lock a portion of the price history away.
+Before we start developing any strategy, a portion of the price history gets locked away.
 No parameters are tuned against it.
 No entries, exits, or filters are tested on it.
 That data doesn't exist until development is finished.

-Once the strategy is built and validated on the in-sample window, I run it once — just once — on the out-of-sample data.
+Once the strategy is built and validated on the in-sample window, it runs once — exactly once — on the out-of-sample data.
 Whatever the result is, that's the result.
-No re-optimisation.
+No re-optimization.
 No "let me just adjust that one parameter."
 If it fails OOS, the strategy is rejected.
 That's the whole point.

-The OOS window is typically the most recent 20–30% of the available history.
-This matters: you want the strategy to have seen less data, not more, during development.
-More data during development just means more opportunity to overfit.
+The OOS window is typically the most recent 20–30% of available history.
+You want the strategy to have seen less data during development, not more — more data during development just means more opportunity to memorize noise.

 Why a high rejection rate is a feature

-I reject more than 80% of the strategies I develop.
-That number isn't something I'm embarrassed about — it's the mechanism.
+More than 80% of the strategies we develop get rejected.
+That number isn't embarrassing — it's the mechanism.

 If you're not rejecting most of what you build, you're not testing.
 You're curating.
-The goal is to fail most strategies quickly, cheaply, and before you trade real money on them — not to find a way to make every strategy look good enough to publish.
+The goal is to fail strategies quickly, cheaply, and before real money is involved — not to find a way to make every idea look publishable.

 The strategies that survive have passed a filter specifically designed to catch overfit curves.
 The ones that fail are exactly what they look like: backtests that worked on the data they were tuned on, and nothing else.